MetaMask/mm-docs-v2/snaps/reference/exports.md

 ```

 - `onTransactionResponse` - The `content` object returned by the snap is displayed using
-  [Custom UI](./snaps-concepts.html#custom-ui) alongside the confirmation for the transaction that
+  [custom UI](../how-to/use-custom-ui.md) alongside the confirmation for the transaction that
   `onTransaction` was called with.

 ### Examples